-Deion Sanders, now considered by many to be one of the greatest cornerbacks and return specialists of all time, had to make a pretty big decision while still attending North Fort Meyers High School.
+Sanders, now considered by many to be one of the greatest cornerbacks and return specialists of all time, had to make a pretty big decision while still attending North Fort Meyers High School.
+It was a decision that would ultimately change the course of many college football programs, some for better and some for worse.

 Luckily for him, choosing to play college football at Florida State University was easy.
 Per David Dorsey of News-Press.com, Sanders had a pretty simple criteria for choosing the school.
 He wanted to stay close to his mother, which he could do playing in Tallahassee.
 He wanted to play as a true freshman, which the FSU coaching staff would allow him to do, and perhaps most importantly, he liked the food in the school's cafeteria.